HealthCatalyst/Fabric.Cashmere/guides/content/personas/program-director.md

 # Robert Coleman

-### Program Manager or Director / Domain Coordinator
+### Program Manager or Director/Domain Coordinator/Regulatory Compliance Director

 *"I need to identify priorities to drive clinical improvement, but I don’t trust the data, and it’s too hard to dig up what I need—even with the help of an analyst."*